KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 - The value does not contain a valid Luhn check digit.
 - The value contains non-ASCII digit characters.
 - The value is shorter than two characters (i.e., it cannot contain a check digit).
 - The value being validated is not of type `string`.

+The `MaskedLuhnCheckDigitAttribute` performs the same validation as `LuhnCheckDigitAttribute` but uses an `ICheckDigitMask` to exclude characters that should not be included in the check digit calculation.

+Note that the check digit mask is not used to determine that check digit location.
+The right-most character in the value is always assumed to be the check digit.

+The `MaskedLuhnCheckDigitAttribute` will return validation errors for the following conditions:
+- The value does not contain a valid Luhn check digit.
+- The value contains non-ASCII digit characters that are not excluded by the check digit mask.
+- The value has no non-check digit characters that are allowed by the check digit mask.
+- The value being validated is not of type `string`.

 ### Modulus10_13CheckDigitAttribute